Ten more dead from flu-related illness in Arkansas; death toll hits 46

 LITTLE ROCK, Ark.
-(KNWA) — Ten people died from flu-related illness in Arkansas last week, according to a report from the Arkansas Department of Health released on Wednesday.
+(KFTA) — Ten people died from flu-related illness in Arkansas last week, according to a report from the Arkansas Department of Health released on Wednesday.

-Since September 29, 2019, 46 people have died of influenza-related illness in the state.
+Since September 29, 2019, 46 people have died of influenza-related illnesses in the state.
 One was a pediatric death.

 The ADH reported ‘widespread’ activity to the Center for Disease Control and Prevention (CDC) for the geographic spread of influenza, and a 10 out of 10 for influenza-like-illness (ILI) intensity for Week 6 of the flu season.